KeMa-444/gitexample/hw1.md

 1.
 2. What is the basic steps to init a git repo in you local ?
-  -Create a new directory which contains the project -Go into this directory (cd)
+  - Create a new directory which contains the project
+  - Go into this directory (cd)
-  -git init
+  - git init

 3.
 4.